Kitware/trame/docs/vitepress/blogs/faster-and-better-3d-slicer-rendering-customization.md

 3D Slicer is a very versatile and powerful medical imaging platform that provides plenty of ways for customization; scripted modules allowing the creation of new logic, Qt widgets in both Python and C++, IO plugins for reading custom file formats, segmentation effects for adding new features to the builtin segmentation tools and much more.

-With the introduction of the **[SlicerLayerDisplayableManager](https://github.com/KitwareMedical/SlicerLayerDisplayableManager)** module in [3D](link)[Slicer 5.10](https://www.kitware.com/3d-slicer-5-10-now-available-for-download/), extending the rendering pipeline is now significantly easier.
+With the introduction of the **[SlicerLayerDisplayableManager](https://github.com/KitwareMedical/SlicerLayerDisplayableManager)** module in [3D Slicer 5.10](https://www.kitware.com/3d-slicer-5-10-now-available-for-download/), extending the rendering pipeline is now significantly easier.

 ## What can you do with it?